ApexRMS/prioritizr/docs/multi-cost_prioritization_tutorial.md

 ## **Multi-cost prioritization with prioritizr SyncroSim**

 This tutorial provides an overview of working with **prioritizr** in SyncroSim Studio to demonstrate how to integrate multiple cost-layers into a lake conservation problem.
-It covers the following steps:
+A special thank you to [Jeffrey Hanson](https://jeffrey-hanson.com/) for extensive and detailed support with the multi-cost methodology.
+This tutorial covers the following steps:

 1. <a href="#step-1">Creating a prioritizr SyncroSim library</a>
 2. <a href="#step-2">Visualizing and comparing results across scenarios</a>